Search

 Achieves a capacity efficiency of 40%, thanks to its combination of host mirroring and MDRAID-5.

-• Microsoft S2D Mirror-Accelerated Parity
+• Microsoft S2D Nested mirror-accelerated parity

 Delivers a capacity efficiency of 35.7% (20% mirror, 80% parity), though this can vary depending on the percentage of the volume allocated to the mirror tier.
-For more details on how to calculate capacity efficiency for mirror-accelerated parity, please refer to the provided link.
+For more details on how to calculate capacity efficiency for Nested mirror-accelerated parity, please refer to the provided link.

 Microsoft recommends leaving some capacity in the storage pool unallocated to give volumes space to repair “in-place” after drive failure.
 If sufficient capacity exists, an immediate, in-place, parallel repair can restore volumes to full resiliency even before the failed drives are replaced.
 This happens automatically.
 So, in our setup, the recommended reserve space is 5.82 TB (20% of the total pool size):